 In the 2013 census 42% of the population said they had no religion.
 This proportion has grown over time – in 1956 it was only 0.5%.
 In the 21st century younger people and men were more likely to have no religion.
 However, many people did not answer the census question on religion.

 New Zealand has become increasingly secular.
 Political leaders in the US often talk about God, but New Zealand politicians are unlikely to do so.
 Being associated with religion can cause problems – National Party leader Don Brash lost public support after he met with leaders of the Exclusive Brethren before the 2005 election.

 Attempts to prevent religious satire or criticism have often been unsuccessful.
 The courts see freedom of expression as more important.

-However, some Christian traditions remained – such as shops having to close on Good Friday and Christmas Day, and the national anthem asking God to defend New Zealand.
-Shops also had to close on Easter Sunday until the Shop Trading Hours Act was amended in 2016.
+However, some Christian traditions remain – such as shops having to close on Good Friday and Christmas Day, and the national anthem asking God to defend New Zealand.